 …and gently toss the salad.

 Serve the salad immediately.
-If there are any leftovers, the Ramen noodles will eventually “soften” and the coleslaw will lose that some of that crunchy texture.
+If there are any leftovers, the Ramen noodles will eventually “soften” and the coleslaw will lose some of that crunchy texture.

 This will easily make four large servings or 6 medium size servings.